 Electric utility leased lighting shall not exceed a mounting height of twenty and one-half feet (20.5') in Zone 1 and twenty-seven and one-half feet (27.5') in Zone 2.
-The light sources utilized in Zone 1 shall not exceed a color temperature of three thousand five hundred (3,500) degrees Kelvin.
-At the discretion of the Development Services Director or designee, the use of the equivalent of a "Half-Night Photocell" instead of a 10:00 PM timed shutdown may be approved.
+The light sources utilized in Zone 1 shall not exceed a color temperature of three thousand (3,000) degrees Kelvin.
+Utility leased lighting shall be allowed to operate from Dusk to Dawn.